 Marketing Campaign Components

-Multiple components go into the planning, execution, and benefiting from a stellar marketing campaign.
+Multiple components go into the planning, execution, and results of a stellar marketing campaign.

-- Goals & KPIs: Identify what the end goal of your campaign is, quantify it, and explain how you’ll measure this result.
-For example, your content creation campaign might be measured by organic traffic, with each post goaled on driving 1,000 views per month and 10 new contacts, and metrics being measured in Google Analytics and Looker.
+Goals and key progress indicators (KPIs): This component defines the end goal of your campaign, quantifies it in specific and measurable goals, and states which metrics will be used to track progress.
+For example, your content creation campaign might be measured by organic traffic, with each post aiming to drive 1,000 views per month and 10 new contacts, with metrics being measured in Google Analytics and Looker.

-- Team: Who are the individuals you’re relying on to get the job done?
-Before kickstarting your campaign, make sure you have a roster of people who can help you with copywriting, website building, design, budget planning, video, or whatever elements you’re employing in the campaign.
+Team: Who are the individuals you’re relying on to get the job done?
+Before kickstarting your campaign, make sure you designate people to work on every aspect of the campaign, from copywriting and design to media buying and reporting.

-- Design: Lastly, a great marketing campaign has a noteworthy design.
-Whether it’s a sleek website design, a logo at the end of a video commercial, or an interactive infographic, make sure your design is professional and fitting for the purpose of the campaign.
+Creative Assets: A great marketing campaign should have great creative assets to match.
+Whether it’s a sleek website design, a video commercial, or an interactive infographic, make sure your design is professional and fitting for the purpose of the campaign.

 How to Create a Successful Marketing Campaign

-Before you create what your audience will see, you must consider what you want them to do when they see it … or read it or hear it.
-(You get the gist.)
+Before you create what your audience will see, you must consider your end goal and the action you want them to take

-I’ve organized this section as a marketing campaign template of sorts.
+I’ve organized this section as a marketing campaign template.
 All you need to do is answer the questions — as accurately and in-depth as possible — to ensure a thorough, successful approach to your next marketing campaign.

 Planning Your Marketing Campaign

 This step is crucial to the effectiveness of your marketing campaign.
-The planning stage will determine how you measure success and will guide your team and campaign when things (inevitably) go awry.
+The planning stage will determine how you measure success and will guide your team when things go awry.

-1. What’s the purpose and goal of your campaign?
+1. Set a purpose and goal for your campaign.